plone/training/mastering-plone/volto_components_sponsors.rst

         </>
     )}

+.. only:: not presentation

   Keep in mind this common pattern to split a component in two parts: a container component to fetch data and a presentation component to render a presentation.

 We create a presentation component *SponsorsBody* in components/Sponsors/SponsorsBody.jsx